tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 When the API server receives the message, it decrypts the message and examines the header.
 After decoding the string and analyzing the username and password, it then decides whether to accept or reject the request.

-In Postman, you can configure Basic Authorization like this:

-1. Click the **Authorization** tab.
-2. Type the **username** and **password** on the right of the colon on each row.
+In Postman, you can configure Basic Authorization by clicking the **Authorization** tab, and then typing the **username** and **password** on the right of the colon on each row.
-3. Click **Update Request**.

 The Headers tab will show a key-value pair that looks like this:

 ```
 Authorization: Basic RnJlZDpteXBhc3N3b3Jk